pxheim/zettelkasten/workshop-residues-time-uncertainty-and-change-in-software-architecture.md

 K number of connections
 P bias (how likely the component is to communicated with another node over another.)

 An attractor is a state that a system tends to move towards.
+E.g. for a car, an attractor is standing still, moving, crashing, etc. Some happens more often than others.
+Attractors are therefore a subset of states a system can be in.

+> Would an attractor be emergent patterns in software architecture?
+A pattern?

+---

+Residuality theory - applied skepticism.